oculus42/short-uuid/README.md

 // See the alphabet used by a translator translator.alphabet;

+// The maximum length a translated uuid will be with its alphabet. translator.maxLength;

 // View the constants
 short.constants.flickrBase58; // Avoids similar characters (0/O, 1/I/l, etc.)
 short.constants.cookieBase90; // Safe for HTTP cookies values for smaller IDs.